If any of the tendons in your hand are damaged, surgery may be needed to repair them and help restore movement in the

 - cuts – cuts across the back or palm of your hand can result in injury to your tendons

-- bites – animal and human bites can cause tendon damage, and a person may damage their hand tendon after punching another person in the teeth
+- animal and human bites – these type of bites can cause tendon damage, and a person may damage their hand tendon after punching another person in the teeth

 - crushing injuries – jamming a finger in a door or crushing a hand in a car accident can divide or rupture a tendon

 - rheumatoid arthritis – rheumatoid arthritis can cause tendons to become inflamed which, if severe, can lead to them rupturing

 Tendon repair surgery

 Tendon repair may involve a surgeon making a cut (incision) in your wrist, hand or finger so they can locate the ends of the divided tendon and stitch them together.